Raimund Schelcher

-Raimund Schelcher (27 March 1910 – 27 March 1972) was a German actor with Tanzanian citizenship who appeared in over 43 films and television programs between 1939 and 1971.
+Raimund Schelcher (27 March 1910 – 27 March 1972) was a Tanzanian actor who appeared in over 43 films and television programs between 1939 and 1971.

 Personal life

 He was born in Dar es Salaam, German East Africa (now Tanzania) to a railway engineer and a violinist.
 When Schelcher was fourteen, his family were evacuated to Germany after World War I. Between 1924 and 1928 he visited the Oberrealschule Kalk in Cologne.
 After earning a Mittlere Reife and after leaving school he entered the theatre.
 From 1928 to 1938 he took acting lessons at the Municipal drama school in Cologne.

 He died on his 62nd birthday in Berlin on 27 March 1972.

 Career

 In 1930 he debuted his role as Ferdinand in Intrigue and Love at the Theater Gießen.
 In 1933 Schelcher joined the New Theatre in Frankfurt am Main and in 1934-1935 he played at the Deutsches Schauspielhaus in Hamburg, from 1935 to 1938 in Leipzig and finally at the Schiller Theater in Berlin.
 In 1939 he received his first film roles.